zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 - Widget tree updates: If a Widget's parent requests a rebuild.
 - Animation updates: If a Widget includes an animation, it typically rebuilds on every frame.

-As you can see, Widgets get rebuild a lot.
-That's why they need to be extremly lightweight.
+As you can see, Widgets get rebuilt a lot.
+That's why they need to be extremely lightweight.

 # The three trees in Flutter